 Kroger fired me on Sep 7 for this site.
 It will remain up.
 Here's some pics of how bad it was when I sent this out.
 (More details in Pickup.)
 Our Facebook is here for anyone sharing experiences.
 You can send a message there or email us.
 I keep anything from employees confidential by default.
 I'll only share it in ways that protect your jobs.
 If you're a believer, please pray with us.

-(The project closed on Jan.
-25, 2022.
-I wrote here what I felt was the best response to what Kroger is still doing.)
+(I wrote here what I felt was the best response to what Kroger is still doing.
+The boycott is over.
+The project itself closed on Jan.
+25, 2022.)

 I worked at Kroger for 14 years in many departments with high marks.
 Kroger was a company that charged a bit more for great service and quality.
 Customers loved us.
 Many employees worked hard with great pride in their company.
 Now, many stores look totally different: many workers don't care, the shelves are very empty, cart lobbies often empty, lines are long, customers bag their own groceries, Pickup orders might be delayed an entire day, and then maybe no calls for deliveries.
 They claimed it was all just the market but their competitors looked well-stocked.